 Arthur: The trees with the bells growing on them.

-RW: And that just sort of came into your mind out of nowhere?
+RW: And that just came into your mind out of nowhere?

 Arthur: Well, it’s Edgar Allan Poe’s poem, “The Bells.”